Health professionals - Physical health: resources

 This supports primary and secondary care services to work together to monitor and address the physical health needs of people affected by mental illness.

-This tool is designed to improve the monitoring of physical health for people with severe mental illness by providing a structured way of assessing physical health concerns.
-It enables health professionals and service users to develop plans to address any unmet physical health needs.
+This tool is designed to improve the monitoring of physical health for people with severe mental illness.
+It provides a structured way of assessing physical health concerns.
+A key part of the check is the action plan, drawn up collaboratively by health professionals and people using mental health services.

-You can also support people by sharing this - full of practical information and helpful tips on healthy living for people affected by mental illness.
+You can support people you work with by sharing this guide to healthy living.
+It is full of practical information and helpful tips for people affected by mental illness.

 Need practical advice & info?
 We can help.